 “`html

-What is it: Bokurano
+What is: Bokurano

 Bokurano is an anime that stands out for its unique and dark take on the mecha genre.
-Created by Mohiro Kitoh, the anime is an adaptation of the manga of the same name and was produced by studio Gonzo.
-The story revolves around a group of 15 children who, during a summer camp, encounter a mysterious man named Kokopelli.
+Created by Mohiro Kitoh, the anime is an adaptation of the manga of the same name and was produced by Gonzo Studio.
+The story revolves around a group of 15 children who, during summer camp, encounter a mysterious man named Kokopelli.
 He convinces them to participate in a game where they must pilot a gigantic robot called Zearth to protect Earth from alien invaders.
 However, the children soon discover that the battle comes at a terrible cost: each time they pilot the robot, one of them dies.
-This dark and emotionally charged premise makes Bokurano a work that questions morality, sacrifice and the value of human life.
+This dark and emotionally charged premise makes Bokurano a work that questions morality, sacrifice, and the value of human life.

 “`